3 months Premium FREE

 ⚠ What to Watch

-- • Minimal dividend yield of 0.69% falls drastically short of the strategy's 3% minimum requirement for income generation.
+- • Minimal dividend yield of 0.61% falls drastically short of income requirements for a dividend-focused strategy

-- • Prohibitively expensive valuation with a trailing P/E of 60.74x, far exceeding the strategy's 8-15x target range and offering zero margin of safety.
+- • Prohibitively expensive valuation with a trailing P/E of 67.49x and Price-to-Sales of 26.19x, offering zero margin of safety

-- • Faces permanent structural obsolescence risk due to Apple's multi-year transition to in-house silicon ('Proxima'), threatening a historical customer that accounts for roughly 20% of net revenue.
+- • Faces permanent structural revenue risk from Apple's multi-year transition to in-house silicon ('Proxima'), which threatens a core customer relationship

 📊 Historical Trends (10 Years)